 Such tensions should not have been surprising.
 In fact, they were apparent well before the march.
 On inauguration day, 230 protestors were arrested after setting fire to a limousine, kicking in car windows, and hurling rocks through shop windows.
 One protestor socked the white supremacist Richard Spencer in the face as he gave a TV interview.
 The result was to set social networks abuzz as families fretted about taking their families to the march the following day.

-In the weeks prior, the march’s National Committee, which at its outset had drawn fire for being made up entirely of white women, had incorporated several women of its mission page.
+In the weeks prior, the march’s National Committee, which at its outset had drawn fire for being made up entirely of white women, had incorporated several women of color as national co-chairs.
+It laid out a set of guiding principles that were imported from the nonviolent philosophies of the American civil rights movement.
+Evoking Martin Luther King, Jr.’s nonviolent Beloved Community as “the framework for the future,” the committee espoused a policy of turning the other cheek: “Accept suffering without retaliation for the sake of the cause,” reads its mission page.
 “Self-chosen suffering is redemptive and helps the movement grow in a spiritual as well as a humanitarian dimension.”

 The explicit and quasi-religious abnegation of the right to violent self-defense put the national committee at odds with one of its key allies during the Saturday march: Black Lives Matter.
 Although this movement, founded in 2012, focuses on nonviolent civil disobedience, its guiding principles make no prescription for nonviolence.
 Instead, its website offers an indictment of the structural violence that defines Black Americans’ daily lives: “When we say Black Lives Matter…it is an acknowledgement [that] Black poverty and genocide is state violence.”